AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### MoveInDirection

 Tasking of an entity to move in a specified direction for a duration.
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|